 - While not entirely obvious in-game, Ganondorf's armor in The Legend of Zelda: Ocarina of Time is stated to be made of leather in concept art seen in Hyrule Historia.

 - According to Marik, the Pharaoh's power comes from his leather pants.
 He was half right - apparently the Pharaoh gets his power from his leather shoes.

 - Benedict from Warlock Games is an interesting aversion: although he wears leather, he leaves the one fight he helps in abruptly and eventually dies offscreen.

 - Angry Joe, the most Hot-Blooded member of TGWTG, sports a trademark leather jacket that grants him Sith-like powers.

 - Judas Liz.
 Especially appropriate for this trope name.

 - Jim Morrison.
 This was memorably deconstructed by Mitch Benn in the intro to his song "Stinky Pants":

 "Given that Morrison seems to be wearing the same pair of leather trousers in every picture there is of him, and given how difficult it is to clean leather properly, assuming you even try, I don't imagine you'd have wanted to stand downwind of the Lizard King."

-Safety-conscious motorcycle riders often elect to wear what amounts to a suit of leather armor, often with layers of kevlar or carbon or other very tough material to protect them when they fall off the bike.
+- Safety-conscious motorcycle riders often elect to wear what amounts to a suit of leather armor, often with layers of kevlar or carbon or other very tough material to protect them when they fall off the bike (commonly expressed in the phrase "Cowhide, not my hide").
 Bikers in general seem to like leather and less-saftey-driven ones may still wear a leather jacket or vest with leather boots simply because it looks awesome.